Thiago Silva Almost Died in Russia; Now He Has Returned for Glory with Brazil

 Whenever Thiago Silva plays, he still thinks back to those nights in a Moscow hospital.

-"That [the illness] could have ended my career, I needed guardian angels to take me away [from that condition]," he told reporters in the mixed zone after the 2-0 win against Serbia in the group stage.
+"That [the illness] could have ended my career; I needed guardian angels to take me away [from that condition]," he told reporters after the 2-0 win against Serbia in the group stage.
 "It was one of the worst moments of my personal life.
 Fortunately, I'm enjoying everything [here] much more this time."

 Silva's Russian nightmare started a few months before he arrived there, back in Porto.
 That's when he realised something was wrong—he could not stop coughing and had chest pains during training.
 However, despite several medical exams, nothing was diagnosed.